HappyWalkers/MapReduceWithShardedKVAndRaft/readme.md

 ### Deadlock
 The story is that I acquire a read lock and only release it in certain conditions.
 I guess the best practice is never acquiring and releasing a lock at different levels.
 And maybe never seperate the two operations too far away from each other, for example,by writing more than 20 lines between them.

+### Problems in tests
+The program also pass 19999 tests in 20000 tests.
+The failed one is caused by the wrong implementations of tests.
+Specifically, when there are two leaders in the network, the client have to wait until only one leader is left, while the test just picks the one with a smaller id.
+It can be proved that when there is only one leader, it's safe to submit commands.
+The two leader scene can only caused by network partitions that isolate an old leader from the majority and force the new leader with a larger term to be picked.
+Then when the network partition disappeared, the old leader cannot beat the new leader because the old leader has a smaller term.